 Find news updates and engage with a community committed to creating economic opportunity and strengthening Minnesota’s future talent pool through education and career development.

-Join us for a transformative virtual Lunch & Learn where we’ll explore how to design student-centered inclusive, accessible, and equitable career pathways programming.
-Open to all—don’t miss out on this opportunity to connect, learn, and inspire change.
-Register below now!
+In February, James Cooper hosted a transformative virtual Lunch & Learn where we explored how to design student-centered inclusive, accessible, and equitable career pathways programming.

-One of the issues we often hear about when discussing career pathways within the community is on the “skills gap”.
-The skills gap poses that there is a disconnect between the skills employers require for a job and the skills of job seekers.
-To solve this issue, the education system and employers must work collaboratively to co-design curriculum and work experiences that equip young people with proper knowledge and skills demanded by the current job market.
-Purpose Driven Paychecks (PDP) was created for this purpose, to catalyze school-business partnerships to fill these gaps that exist in our educational system towards students accessing paid high-quality work experiences.
+One of the issues we often hear about when discussing career pathways within the community is the “skills gap” — a disconnect between the skills required for a job and the skills of job seekers.
+Purpose Driven Paychecks (PDP) was created to bridge the skills gap by connecting schools and businesses to provide students with paid, high-quality work experiences.
+View our list of PDP partners and learn more here.

-In a recent op-ed in the Duluth News Tribune, Jennifer Byers of the Minnesota Chamber of Commerce discusses how our partnerships with local chambers are helping build brighter futures for our state's young people.
+In this op-ed from the Duluth News Tribune, Jennifer Byers of the Minnesota Chamber of Commerce discusses how our partnerships with local chambers are helping build brighter futures for our state's young people.

 Greater Twin Cities United Way and the Minnesota Chamber Foundation have joined forces to amplify quality work experiences for youth across Minnesota through career pathways.